creativekids11/Breast-Cancer-Mammography-Segmentation/README.md

 # Data Preproccessing
 * The data is pre-proccessed with convectional CLAHE and Median filter.
-* Just for experimental purposes the texture(glcm maps) overlay has been done also, which aids in giving a minute squeeze of dice scores.

 # Testing Part
 * For testing the simple and fast cv2 platform is made with guide printed in terminal on execution